jameshfisher/jameshfisher.com/_posts/2016-12-08-c-array-decaying.md

   - semantics
   - pointers
 taggedAt: '2024-03-26'
+summary: >-
+  Arrays in C can "decay" to pointers, but are not inherently pointers.
+The size of an array is lost during decay.
 ---

 It is sometimes said that arrays in C are basically pointers.
 This is not true.
 What is true is that a value of an array type can _decay_ to a value of a pointer type.